 Regularly inspect the battery terminals for corrosion, which can cause poor connections and reduced performance.

 For lead-acid batteries, clean the terminals every 1–2 months or whenever you notice buildup.
-Use a mixture of 1 tablespoon of baking soda dissolved in 1 cup of water to clean the terminals.
-After cleaning, apply a thin layer of petroleum jelly or terminal grease to prevent future corrosion.
+Use a mixture of 1 tablespoon of baking soda dissolved in 1 cup of water to clean the terminals to prevent future corrosion.

 Check Voltage

 Use a multimeter to measure the battery’s voltage every 1–2 months.
-For a fully charged 12V lead-acid battery, the reading should be around 13.8 -14.4 volts.
-For LiFePO4 batteries, aim for a voltage between 13.3 to 13.6 volts.
-If the voltage is below 12.4 volts for lead-acid or below 13.0 volts for LiFePO4, recharge the battery or check for charging system issues.
+For a fully charged 12V lead-acid battery, the reading should be around 13.6 -14.4 volts.
+For LiFePO4 batteries, aim for a voltage between 13.33 to 13.6 volts.
+If the fully charged voltage is below 13.6 volts for lead-acid or below 13.3 volts for LiFePO4, recharge the battery or check for charging system issues.

 Recharge Batteries Regularly